 Following the earthquake of February 2011, CDC formed the charitable company CBRGL in partnership with CECC.
-CBRGL is governed by an independent board and its operations are limited to charitable activities, therefore the equity interest in CBRGL is not included as an associate in the financial statements.
-CBRGL was inactive at both reporting dates.
+CBRGL is governed by an independent board and its operations are limited to charitable activities, therefore the equity interest in CBRGL is not included as an associate in the financial statements of ChristchurchNZ.
+CBRGL has been inactive since 30 June 2017.